Acorns vs. Citi Self Invest and J.P. Morgan Self-Directed Investing

 American Depository Receipts

 J.P.
-Morgan Investing has closed its robo service, so there is no automated-investing option there anymore.
-Citi, on the other hand, does offer robo accounts through Citi Wealth Builder, a sister company to Citi Self Invest.
-These advisory accounts cost 0.25% per annum.
-Acorns, by comparison, has a flat monthly fee that ranges from $3 to $12.
+Morgan Investing no longer offers its robo program, so automated investing is not an option there.
+Citi, meanwhile, does provide robo accounts through Citi Wealth Builder, which is affiliated with Citi Self Invest.
+These advisory accounts charge 0.25% per year.
+Acorns, by comparison, charges a flat monthly subscription that can run from $3 to $12.

-Both Citi and J.P.
-Morgan offer full-service investment accounts with human financial planners.
-These programs are available at local branch offices.
+Citi and J.P.
+Morgan also offer full-service wealth-management accounts with human advisors.
+These programs can be accessed through local branches.

 Winner: Citi